So, what is a sales strategy really?

 These sales strategies are somewhat easier to work with as you’ve already built trust with the customers.
 For example, Evernote uses incentives to sell their subscription to existing users.

-You may be surprised to know that customers typically spend 67% more when they are in their third year of doing business with you (as compared to the first year).
-Besides, repeat customers are more likely to buy from you, compared to the leads who are just checking out your website or exploring your product.
+You may be surprised to know that customers typically spend 67% more (according to research) when they are in their third year of doing business with you (as compared to the first year).
+Besides, repeat customers are more likely to buy from you, compared to the leads who are just checking out your website or exploring your products.

 Such repeat customers — or customers whom you retain with a great product and stellar customer service — are also a lot more cost-effective to retain than cultivating loyalty with your relatively newer customers.